If you have a landlord-tenant question that you would like to have addressed on this page, please contact the Tacoma Office at tacoma@walandlord.com

 When can a landlord conduct a background check?

 After the applicant fills out the rental application forms (both pages), submits a copy of their photo ID, and their proof of income, the landlord can then proceed with the background check.
-This includes checking the applicant's consumer credit report, checking references (employer, past or current landlord, and personal references) and checking criminal records.
+This includes checking the applicant's consumer credit report, checking references (employer, past or current landlord, and personal references) and checking criminal/civil records.

 Important!
 The landlord has to make sure that the applicant signs and dates the rental application forms.
 The signature gives the landlord and WLA permission from the applicant to conduct a background check on them.